pjkundert/python-slip39/README.txt

   lines (ie. for pipelining to other programs).

+2.1.1 Paper Wallets
+╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌

+  The Trezor hardware wallet natively supports the input of SLIP-39 Mnemonics.
+However, most software wallets do not (yet) support SLIP-39.
+So, how do we load the Crypto wallets produced from our Seed into software wallets such as the Metamask plugin or the Brave browser, for example?

+  The `slip39.gui' (and the macOS SLIP39.App) support output of standard BIP-38 encrypted wallets for Bitcoin-like cryptocurrencies such as BTC, LTC and DOGE.
+It also outputs encrypted Ethereum JSON wallets for ETH.
+Here is how to produce them (from a test secret Seed;
+  exclude `--secret ffff...' for yours!):

+  ┌────
+  │     $ slip39 -c ETH -c BTC -c DOGE -c LTC --secret ffffffffffffffffffffffffffffffff \
+  │         --wallet password --wallet-hint 'bad:pass...'
+  └────
+  And what they look like:

+  <./images/slip39-wallets.png>

 2.2 The macOS `SLIP39.app' GUI App
 ──────────────────────────────────

-  If you prefer a graphical user-interface, try the macOS app.
+  If you prefer a graphical user-interface, try the macOS SLIP39.App.
   You can run it directly if you install Python 3.9+ from [python.org/downlaods] or using homebrew `brew install python-tk@3.9' (or higher, eg. `@3.10').
 Then, start the GUI in a variety of ways:

   ┌────
   │    slip39-gui
-  │    python -m slip39.gui
+  │    python3 -m slip39.gui
   └────

-  Alternatively, download and install the macOS GUI App:
+  Alternatively, download and install the macOS GUI App .zip, .pkg or .dmg installer from [github.com/pjkundert/python-slip-39/releases].
-  [github.com/pjkundert/python-slip-39/releases].

-  You will need to authorize it to run in System Preferences / Security & Privacy / Privacy.

 [python.org/downlaods] <https://python.org/downloads>